East Australia hotspot

-The East Australia hotspot is a volcanic province in southeast Australia which includes the Peak Range in central Queensland, the Main Range on the Queensland-New South Wales border, Tweed Volcano in New South Wales, and the Newer Volcanics Province (NVP) in Victoria and South Australia.
+The East Australia hotspot (which is now believed by some scientists to represent multiple hotspots including a southwestern Cosgrove hotspot) is a volcanic province in southeast Australia which includes the Peak Range in central Queensland, the Main Range on the Queensland-New South Wales border, Tweed Volcano in New South Wales, and the Newer Volcanics Province (NVP) in Victoria and South Australia.
 A number of the volcanoes in the province have erupted since Aboriginal settlement (46,000 BP).
 The most recent eruptions were about 5,600 years ago, and memories of them survive in Aboriginal folklore.
 These eruptions formed the volcanoes Mount Schank and Mount Gambier in the NVP.
 There have been no eruptions on the Australian mainland since European settlement.

-Unlike most hotspots, the East Australia hotspot has explosive eruptions similar to the runny lava flows of the Hawaii hotspot, the Iceland hotspot and the Réunion hotspot.
+Unlike most hotspots, the East Australia hotspot has had explosive eruptions similar to the runny lava flows of the Hawaii hotspot, the Iceland hotspot and the Réunion hotspot.
 The hotspot is thought to be explosive because basaltic magma interacts with groundwater in aquifers below the surface producing violent phreatomagmatic eruptions.

 The cause of volcanism in the area is uncertain.
 Theories typically fall into one of two categories: the mantle plume theory and the plate theory.
 On the basis of the long duration of volcanic activity, its vast lateral extent, geochemistry of lavas, and seismic data, it has been proposed that the region is underlain by one or more deep mantle plumes which have forced magma up through points of weakness in the Indo-Australian Plate as it has moved northward over the source.